bomonike/bomonike.github.io/aws-kiro2.md

 1. Since the 1960's, the <strong>"traditional"</strong> approach to turning <strong>ideas</strong> into computers doing things is to have human programmers <strong>implement</strong> or manually <strong>write</strong> a lot of human-readable <strong>scripts</strong> (such as Java or Python) organized into <strong>libraries</strong> of code.

-1. Scripts contain English keywords that need to be <strong>compiled</strong> into the <strong>executables</strong> that control the "ones and zeros" inside computers.
+1. Scripts contain English keywords that need to be <strong>compiled</strong> into the <strong>executables</strong> which control the "ones and zeros" inside computers.

 1. There is a different script language for each type of computer equipment.
 To specify exactly what resources are used, companies came up with script languages <strong>".Terraform"</strong> and <strong>.ansible</strong>.